helecloud/redshift-query-step-function/README.md

 ## Step Function Input

-The step function accepts an array of queries, which each take the following arguments:
+The step function accepts an array of queries(objects), which can have the following attributes:

 - ExecuteStatementParameters: Should be a json object with parameters for [redsfhit-data.ExecuteSttement](https://docs.aws.amazon.com/redshift-data/latest/APIReference/API_ExecuteStatement.html).
 In the case the Cloudformation template was deployed with the DefaultUser, DefaultClusterId and DefaultDb then this parameter can be simplified to be only a string.
 - InitialWaitTime: The amount of time(seconds) to wait after starting query before checking the results.
 This should be configured to be the minimum amount of the time a query can take to be finished.
 Default is 30 seconds.